frontmeans/style-producer/README.md

 ### [@import] and [@namespace] rules

-These rules are rendered by `stypRenderGlobals` render.
-This render interprets properly named CSS properties and renders corresponding CSS rules.
+These rules are rendered by `stypRenderGlobals` renderer.
+This renderer interprets properly named CSS properties and renders corresponding CSS rules.

 **`@import:url`** property value is treated as media query and appended after stylesheet URL.
 I.e.
 ```json